"No one has ever become poor by giving."

 Enabling: Giving that breeds dependency.
 True generosity helps people grow their own resources.

 Showing off: Giving to be seen.
 True generosity needs no audience.
-The value lies not in applause but in genuine service.

 Cultivating Generosity

-Build Your Own Abundance First
+Build Our Own Abundance First

 Give Without Keeping Score